 Choosing your social life over your work in this situation is a much bigger deal.

-You can learn to better balance your social life if you follow these three tips:
+You can learn to better balance your social agenda if you follow these 3 tips:

 1. Limit your Sunday night social engagements-